 The blanketed figure remained silent.

 Fiona placed a five-dollar bill on the stand and muttered to herself, “He probably doesn’t even speak English.”
-She felt a twinge of sympathy but didn’t dwell on it.
-“Poor man’s just trying to make a living.”
+She felt a twinge of sympathy.
+“Poor man’s just out here early, trying to make a living.”

-She hurried back to the car, relieved, though a little unsettled by the strange quiet of the encounter.
+Relieved, she scurried back to the car, though a bit unsettled by the strange quiet of their encounter.
 The eerie silence from the figure on the roadside lingered in her thoughts.

 When she returned to the kitchen, Monster had moved from the kitchen floor to the bedroom.
 She didn’t think much of it.
 She was too focused on getting breakfast started.
 She set the eggs on the counter, then retrieved the biscuit dough from the fridge.
-As she kneaded it, she thought about the comfort of mornings like this, the warmth of the oven, the sounds and scent of bacon frying in the pan.
+As she kneaded it, she thought about the comfort of mornings like this; the warmth of the oven and the sounds and scent of bacon frying in the pan.
 She knew the smell would soon drift to the bedroom, waking Sonny in the gentlest of ways.
-When the bacon was done, Fiona poured most of the grease into her “Bacon Grease” container, leaving just enough to flavor Sonny’s eggs.
+When the bacon was done, Fiona poured most of the grease into the “Bacon Grease” container, leaving just enough to flavor Sonny’s eggs.

 She cracked an egg against the side of the iron skillet.
-Fiona was aware she wanted to scream when the first cold, slimy, tentacle whipped out of the egg but she was prevented from doing so when it wrapped twice around her mouth.
-The second tentacle was thinner and sleeker than the first one, almost like a lizard’s tail.
-It ran up the back of her neck and sprouted tiny fingers that twitched and spread across her scalp.
-Two of the fingers dropped down her forehead and pushed through her eye sockets.
-Her glasses fell to the floor and she got the feeling she would never be needing them again.
+Fiona wanted to scream when the first cold, slimy tentacle emerged from the egg, but she was prevented from doing so as it wrapped twice around her mouth.
+The second tentacle was thinner and sleeker, resembling a lizard’s tail.
+It crawled up her neck and sprouted tiny fingers that twitched and spread across her scalp.
+Two of the finger-like appendages descended her forehead and pierced through her eye sockets.
+Her glasses fell to the floor, and she got the feeling she would never be needing them again.

-From the broken shell in her left hand emerged a dark, bristly mass, pulsating as it rapidly grew.
+From the broken shell in her left hand, a dark, bristly mass emerged, pulsating and expanding rapidly.
 Veins and filaments spread, its viscous fluids oozing over her hand.
-Her breath came in ragged gasps.
-She slumped against the stove, her body going cold.
-Still, all she could think was “Where is Monster?
-Why doesn’t Monster hear this noise and come running to the rescue?”
+Her breath came in ragged gasps as she slumped against the stove, her body growing cold.
+All she could think was, “Where is Monster?
+Why doesn’t Monster hear this noise and come running to my rescue?”
 Then she realized it was, after all, Monster.
-That dog hadn’t heard a single noise in the past 5 years.
+That dog hadn’t heard a single sound in the past three years.

 Fiona’s body convulsed as the mass launched a cord into her chest, injecting a yellowish liquid into her heart.
-The liquid spread quickly, dissolving her from within but on the outside, exploding into a glob of golden bio-goo which coated the cabinets, the stove, and the oven.
+The liquid spread rapidly, dissolving her from within, but on the outside, it exploded into a glob of golden bio-goo that coated the cabinets, the stove, and the oven.

-Monster ambled into the kitchen, sniffing at the goop dripping from the oven door.
+Monster ambled into the kitchen, sniffing at the goo dripping from the oven door.
 He licked it lazily, then circled twice before settling in the middle of the floor to sleep.

-Moments later, Sonny entered the kitchen, dressed in his usual pre-parade attire.
-He expected to find Fiona at the stove but she wasn’t there.
-He glanced around, puzzled by her absence.
+Several moments later, Sonny entered the kitchen, dressed in his usual pre-parade attire.
+He expected to find Fiona at the stove, but she wasn’t there.
+Puzzled by her absence, he glanced around.
 Her robe lay in a heap near the stove.
-He looked in the living room and in the second bathroom with no clues to her whereabouts.
-The car was in the garage and Fiona’s rabbit coat was draped over the rocking chair.
-He thought maybe she had gone out for a morning walk as she would sometimes do.
-“That’s probably what she was doing last year when she left open the door to the chicken coop,” he muttered to himself.
+He looked in the living room and the second bathroom, but found no clues to her whereabouts.
+The car was in the garage, and Fiona’s rabbit coat was draped over the rocking chair.
+He thought maybe she had gone out for a morning walk, as she often did.
+“That’s probably what she was doing last year when she left the door to the chicken coop open,” he muttered to himself.
 “Or, maybe she just went to the end of the driveway to get the mail or the morning paper.”
-He was confident Fiona would return soon.
+He was confident that Fiona would return soon.

-Sonny went to the stove and saw the plate of warm biscuits, crispy bacon and tasty cheese.
-He stirred the contents of the iron skillet and, from there, dished out fluffy, yellow eggs onto his plate.
-He sat down at the table and gave a silent prayer of thanks for the food before him.
-He scooped a heap of cheesy scrambled eggs onto his biscuit.
-The cheese was all melty, exactly the way he liked it and the eggs seemed fluffier, sweeter than usual.
-“Fiona has outdone herself this morning,” he thought.
-He looked out the kitchen window and watched an old wagon pass by the house and thought about how Fiona had made his breakfast every day for the past 52 years.
-“This morning,” he thought, “may have been the best he’d ever had.”
-He wiped his mouth and knew she loved him.
+Sonny approached the stove, his eyes widening at the sight of the plate brimming with warm biscuits, crispy bacon, and delectable cheese.
+He stirred the contents of the iron skillet, then carefully transferred the fluffy, golden eggs onto his plate.
+Sitting down at the table, he offered a silent prayer of gratitude for the breakfast before him.
+With a contented sigh, he scooped a generous portion of cheesy scrambled eggs onto his biscuit.
+The cheese was perfectly melted, just the way he liked it, and the eggs appeared fluffier and sweeter than usual.
+“Fiona has truly outdone herself this morning,” he thought.
+As he gazed out the kitchen window, he noticed an old wagon passing by the house, and thought about how Fiona had made his breakfast every day for the past 52 years.
+“This morning,” he thought, “may have been the best he’s ever had.”
+With a satisfied smile, he wiped his mouth, knowing that Fiona’s love for him was evident in every bite.

 “Damn good eggs!”